avatarwin/new-comment-dwim/README.rst

 About
 =====

-The standard emacs `comment-dwim` can be somewhat disappointing, especially on lisp languages.
-Comment-dwim's docstring hints at a utopia where pressing M-; can switch between ;; and ;;; forms, along with automatically determining if you're in a comment block, and handling the case of adding comments alongside code.
+The standard emacs ``comment-dwim`` command can be somewhat disappointing, especially on lisp languages.
+Comment-dwim's docstring hints at a utopia where pressing M-; can switch between ;; and ;;;
+forms, along with automatically determining if you're in a comment block, and handling the case of adding comments alongside code.

 This attempts to make reality a little closer to that utopia.